 Some children may also be trying to cut too quickly.
 Using thicker paper, such as stock paper or construction paper can help them control the movements.

-Working on some visual motor skills such catching a call, connect the dots, lacing cards and other visual motor activities can be very helpful for strengthening that skill as well.
+Working on some visual motor skills such catching a ball, connect the dots, lacing cards and other visual motor activities can be very helpful for strengthening that skill as well.

 Tip #5 – Practice Cutting With Items Other Than Paper